sophieynw/fire-frontend/README.md

 ## Appendix

-Code for backend Flask server repo can be found [here](https://github.com/sophieynw/fire-backend)
+Repo for backend Flask server can be found [here](https://github.com/sophieynw/fire-backend)